Continuous Data Import from Object Storage Using Pipe

 Refer to COPY INTO import.

-Step 2: Execute the copy command separately to see if it can be imported successfully
+Step 2: Run the COPY command standalone to verify it imports successfully

-Filter through the job history using the query_tag.
-All copy jobs executed by the pipe will be tagged in the query_tag with the format: pipe.workspace_name.schema_name.pipe_name
+Filter by query_tag in the job history.
+All COPY jobs executed by the Pipe are tagged with the format: pipe.workspace_name.schema_name.pipe_name

-Using Message Service Notification Mode (Only Supports Alibaba Cloud OSS and AWS S3)
+Using Event Notification Mode (Alibaba Cloud OSS and AWS S3 only)

 Step 1: Enable Alibaba Cloud Message Service (MNS)

-- Enable the Message Service MNS in the Alibaba Cloud console.
+- Enable Message Service MNS in the Alibaba Cloud console.

-- Configure MNS to listen to the OSS (Object Storage Service) folder to be synchronized.
-Refer to the specific documentation
+- Configure MNS to listen to the OSS folder you want to synchronize.
+See the documentation